 AL: How does a pastor know when possibly it’s time to move on?
 Do the stars come in alignment?

-AL: But there’s that little group, you know, that meets on Sunday…
+AL: There’s that little group – you know? – that meets on Sunday.

 AL: Was that at the end of his life?

-JOHN: I think, and, of course, Iain is the biographer, but I think that contributed to the distress of his later years, and he went to France and he never really recovered, did he?
-No.
+JOHN: I think – and, of course, Ian is the biographer, but I think that contributed to the distress of his later years, and he went to France, and h never really recovered, did he?

-So, you know, don’t be under any illusion, men, that this is a bed of roses and you…I’ll tell you what, people talk about burnout all the time.
-“Well, you know, burnout, burnout, burnout.”
+So, you know, don’t be under any illusion, men, that this is a bed of roses, and you – I tell you what; people talk about burnout all the time, “Well, you know, burnout, burnout, burnout.”
 Nobody ever got burnout from hard work.
-Plumbers don’t get burned out.
-Ditch diggers don’t get burned out.
-This kind of burnout, this kind of discouragement usually is connected to unrealistic expectations….
+Plumbers don’t get burnout.
+Ditch diggers don’t get burnout.
+This kind of burnout, this kind of discouragement usually is connected to unrealistic expectations.

 AL: Of yourself?

 JOHN: Of yourself, for yourself, for your ministry that aren’t met.
 And that’s what winds you down into depression.
-So what I tell people is expect nothing.
-You don’t deserve anything.
-So expect nothing.
-And you know what you said, Iain, at the end of your message this morning about remembering humility has made me decide that tomorrow I’m going to preach on humility, because that’s the way to end this.
-Now you’re all pumped up and you’ve got all this information, and you know more than everybody else cause you’ve been here…now before you go home, you better get humble.
-So…we’re going to talk about that Sunday night.
+So, what I tell people is expect nothing.
+You don’t deserve anything so expect nothing.
+And, you know, what you said, Ian, at the end of your message this morning, about remembering humility has made me decide that tomorrow I’m going to preach on humility because that’s the way to end this.
+Now you’re all pumped up, and you’ve got all this information, and you know more than everybody else because you’ve been here; now, before you go home, you better get humble.

-JOHN: I’ve got to work with you, Al.
+JOHN: We’ve got to work with you, Al.

-AL: I want to talk because this is the man behind the pulpit, I want to talk a little bit about you and I know it doesn’t make you comfortable to do it.
+AL: I want to talk – because this is the man behind the pulpit, I want to talk a little bit about you, and I know it doesn’t make you comfortable to do it.
 But how do you balance your ministry and your family?
-Now you’re here today, if you were at home, you could be playing with your four kids, you could be with your wife, it would be a whole lot easier than being under the spotlight.
+Now, you’re here today.
+If you were at home, you could be playing with your four grandkids; you could be with your wife.
+It’d be a whole lot easier than being under the spotlight.
 How do you balance?
 How do you shepherd your own family?

-JOHN: Well, I think the first way, I love my family.
+JOHN: Well, I think the first way – I love my family.
 That really helps.
 I mean that.
-I mean, I love my wife, I adore my wife.
-It isn’t a sacrifice to be with her, it’s what I choose and what I want, it’s what I desire.
+I mean I love my wife; I adore my wife.
+This isn’t a sacrifice to be with her; it’s what I choose and what I want.
+It’s what I desire.

-I mean, I’m not what I am here at home.
-In fact, my son Mark said to me, one time.
-“You know, in the church, Dad, in the pulpit, you’re something special.
+So, I think you -just being a Christian in the home.
+I mean I’m not what I am here at home.
+In fact, my son Mark said to me one time, “You know, in the church, Dad, in the pulpit, you’re something special.
 At home, you’re just really ordinary.
 What is it?”
 And he was serious.
+I mean he –

 AL: He’s the one you cut out of the will?